Center Tilt Rod vs. Hidden Tilt Rod: Which Option is Right for You?

 The last point I want to make is light control and view-through.
 Most customers prefer a shutter for its ability to allow light in and also the amazing view-through capability.
 The vertical line of the center tilt creates an obstruction in viewing outside.
 It can also create a shadow on the interior of your home.
 Hidden tilt allows for more light to come in and also a cleaner view to the outside.

 I hope these points help in making your decision when purchasing shutters for your windows.
+To learn more about shutters, and explore some of their Pros and Cons, check out this blog.
 If in the San Antonio and surrounding areas – please schedule an appointment with us today if we can help or answer any other questions!